rust-lang/rust/src/doc/guide.md

 }
 ```

-Rust functions return exactly one value, and you declare the type after an
+Rust functions return exactly one value, and we declare the return type after an
 'arrow', which is a dash (`-`) followed by a greater-than sign (`>`).

 You'll note the lack of a semicolon here.
 If we added it in: